 Brandon Lattu (b.
 1970, Athens, GA) earned his M.F.A. from the University of California, Los Angeles in 1998 and his B.F.A. from the Corcoran School of Art, Washington, D.C. in 1994.
-His work has been shown in solo exhibitions at The Happy Lion, Los Angeles; Vacio 9, Madrid; Monte Clark Gallery, Vancouver; and Bielefelder Kunstverein, Germany.
-Recent group exhibitions include: Everyday Epiphanies: Photography and Daily Life Since 1969, Metropolitan Museum of Art, New York; Electric Fields, Surrealism and Beyond, Museum of Contemporary Art, Shanghai; Attitude Cinema, Pesaro Film Festival, Italy; How Many Billboards, MAK Center for Art and Architecture, West Hollywood, CA; Walker Evans and the Barn, Stedelijk Museum, Amsterdam, Netherlands; Image for Image, Museum Ostwall, Dortmunder, Germany; Tractatus Logico-Catalogicus, Vox centre de l’image contemporaine, Montreal, BC; and The Movement of Images, at the Centre Pompidou, Paris.
+His work has been shown in solo exhibitions at: Koenig & Clinton, Brooklyn; The Happy Lion, Los Angeles; Vacio 9, Madrid; Monte Clark Gallery, Vancouver; and Bielefelder Kunstverein, Germany.
+Recent group exhibitions include: Everyday Epiphanies: Photography and Daily Life Since 1969, Metropolitan Museum of Art, New York; Electric Fields, Surrealism and Beyond, Museum of Contemporary Art, Shanghai; Attitude Cinema, Pesaro Film Festival, Italy; How Many Billboards, MAK Center for Art and Architecture, West Hollywood, CA; Walker Evans and the Barn, Stedelijk Museum Bureau Amsterdam; Image for Image, Museum Ostwall, Dortmund, Germany; Tractatus Logico-Catalogicus, Vox centre de l’image contemporaine, Montreal; and The Movement of Images, Centre Pompidou, Paris.
 Lattu currently holds the position of associate professor and chair of the art department at the University of California, Riverside.
-He is represented by Koenig & Clinton, Brooklyn; and lives and works in Los Angeles.
+He is represented by Koenig & Clinton, Brooklyn, and lives and works in Los Angeles.